Artur-man/ImageArray/README.md

 (256,384)
 ```

-A number of memory-efficient (delayed or lazy) operations are available
+A number of other memory-efficient (delayed or lazy) operations are available
 for pyramid images, including rotation (0, 90, 180, 270), horizontal or
 vertical flipping and negation.